sarkershantonu/Automation-Getting-Started/Jmeter-maven-perf-test/readme.md

 - "remote-server" is used only when we are making slave-master configuration for distributed jmeter tests.

 # Java Properties

 # User Properties

 # How to Script in Jmeter to run using this plugins
+- Make variable for all possible information.
+- Keep all these value injectable via jmeter properties using [__P](https://jmeter.apache.org/usermanual/functions.html#__P) or [__property](https://jmeter.apache.org/usermanual/functions.html#__property)
+- Keep these variable a default value
+- Do not change Test Plan name
+-

-# Specify JMX
+# Specify test script(JMX)
 - if you want to specify JMX file , under  <configuration> use this

 			<testFilesIncluded>